Kyoku57/pygame_xps/src/video_adventure_game/README.md

 ## How to structure the game

-There are two ways of implement the scenario
+There are two ways to structure and describe the scenario
 - usage of the default structure (used for packaging - see later):
     - put your ```*.mp4``` files into ```./assets/``` directory
     - the ```./cache/``` directory will be used for audio cache